KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 See the LAYER_CONFIGURATION document for information on enabling the VK_LAYER_KHRONOS_validation layer.
 Validation itself is not necessary for Debug Printf and can be disabled without affecting Debug Printf functionality.

-Debug Printf can be enabled either through a vk_layer_settings.txt file that must be in the program's working directory, or by setting an environment variable  Within a settings file, specify: khronos_validation.enables = VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT or set VK_LAYER_ENABLES=VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT as an environment variable.
+Debug Printf can be enabled either through a vk_layer_settings.txt file that must be in the program's working directory, or by setting an environment variable Â Within a settings file, specify: khronos_validation.enables = VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT or set VK_LAYER_ENABLES=VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT as an environment variable.

 Debug Printf has been implemented as a state tracker validation object, as a peer to GPU Assisted Validation.